foxlox/notco2_arduino/README.md

 =======================================
 fortunato lodari - fox@thebrain.net

-If you wish to write to me by email, user the tag [NOTCO2] (with brackets) in your subject
+If you wish to write me by email, please use the tag [NOTCO2] (with brackets) in your subject

 Please read all DOCs carefully